sharontlin/fb-remove-sponsored/README.md

 # FB Remove Sponsored

-Chrome extension for removing Facebook sponsored posts, cloned from [FBWLS](https://github.com/pyaf/FBWLS).
+Chrome extension for removing Facebook 'Sponsored' and 'Popular Across Facebook' posts, cloned from [FBWLS](https://github.com/pyaf/FBWLS).

 ## Load the extension locally on your computer